-The Voluntary Carbon Standards were offered for comment in March 2006 by The Climate Group (TCG), the International Emissions Trading Association (IETA) and the World Economic Forum Global Greenhouse Register (WEF) in response to the need for greater integrity in the voluntary carbon market.
+The Voluntary Carbon Standards were first offered for comment in March 2006 by The Climate Group (TCG), the International Emissions Trading Association (IETA) and the World Economic Forum Global Greenhouse Register (WEF) in response to the need for greater integrity in the voluntary carbon market.
 As part of the standards, the Bank of New York has initiated a central registry for verified credits and will account for their retirement as they are sold.
-The standard will require the independent verification of claims to produce Voluntary Carbon Units (VCUs) that represent "real, quantifiable, additional and permanent project-based emission reductions" (IETA 2006).
-Version 2 is currently under review, with the final standards, using the ISO14064/65 series as a backbone, to be published in mid-2007.
+The standard requires the independent verification of claims to produce Voluntary Carbon Units (VCUs) that represent "real, quantifiable, additional and permanent project-based emission reductions" (IETA 2006).
+The final version using the ISO14064/65 series as a backbone, was published in November 2007.
+The VCS has minimal sustainability requirements and where these are important additional attributes for offset consumers it is recommended that the VCS be used in conjunction with other standards such as the CCBS or Gold Standard.